Home > Writing > Music Theory > Transposing Instruments

 Transposing Instruments

-Instruments are usually written as transposing instruments when they're part of a large family of instruments with similar construction but different registers, e.g. the flute or the clarinet.
-The intention is that the same written note should correspond to the same key combination on the instrument, so that a flautist can double on piccolo and alto without having to relearn any fingerings.
-The composer does the thinking so that the player can simply concentrate on playing.
+1. It is part of a large family of instruments with similar construction but different registers, e.g. the flute or the clarinet.
+A written note in the sheet music always refers to the same fingering on the instrument, meaning a musician can double on several different instruments without having to mentally reset in-between.

 The Guitar in Staff Notation

-Guitar music is actually written one octave higher than it sounds, and for the latter reason of those stated above.
-The octave shift makes it possible to fit the range of the classical guitar onto one staff without the excessive use of ledger lines.
-Here are the open strings of the guitar when notated as usual:
+Guitar music is always written one octave higher than it sounds, putting it squarely in category 2) above (a sort of transposing instrument).
+This is done so that the range of the classical guitar can be fitted onto one staff without the excessive use of ledger lines.
+Here are the open strings of the guitar when notated traditionally:

 Open strings of the guitar in standard notation